Be the first user to complete this post

 • For a given source node in the graph, the algorithm finds the shortest path between the source node and every other node.

-• This algorithm also used for finding the shortest paths from a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.
+• This algorithm is also used for finding the shortest paths from a single node to a single destination node by stopping the algorithm once the shortest path to the destination node has been determined.

 • Dijkstra’s algorithm is very similar to Prim’s algorithm.
 In Prim’s algorithm, we create minimum spanning tree (MST) and in the Dijkstra algorithm, we create a shortest-path tree (SPT) from the given source.